sodasoba1/ONEPLUS9-OOS13-BootAnimation/README.md

 ## Cyberpunk-Flateline-2077.zip
-Re Edited the intro sequence with text alteration -Cyberpunk 2077 changed to Cyberpunk
+Re Edited the intro sequence with text alteration
+ - Cyberpunk 2077 changed to Cyberpunk
- -Hard Disk Changed to Nand Disk
+ - Hard Disk Changed to Nand Disk
- -Console Text Scroll re animated to the top of the screen -second part of the intro animation now loops until boot -Re Edited Shutdown with Flatlined looped until reboot/shutdown
+ - Console Text Scroll re animated to the top of the screen
+ - second part of the intro animation now loops until boot
+ - Re Edited Shutdown with Flatlined looped until reboot/shutdown

 | Boot: | Shutdown: |